 Translation Edit Rate (TER) is an automatic metric based on edit distance.
 It measures the number of edits (insertions, deletions, shifts, and substitutions) required to transform the MT output to the reference.
 It shows how much a human would have to edit a machine translation output to make it identical to a given reference translation.
-The corpus TER score is the arithmetic mean of segment scores.
+The corpus TER score is the total number of edits divided by the total number of words.
 TER ranges from 0 to infinity.
 The greater the score, the farther a translation is from reference.

 - Snover, Matthew, Bonnie J. Dorr, R. Schwartz and L. Micciulla.
 “A Study of Translation Edit Rate with Targeted Human Annotation.”
 (2006).

 BLEU is an automatic metric based on n-grams.
 It measures the precision of n-grams of the machine translation output compared to the reference, weighted by a brevity penalty to punish overly short translations.
 We use a particular implementation of BLEU, called sacreBLEU.
 It outputs corpus scores, not segment scores.
 BLEU ranges from 0 to 90.
 The greater the score, the closer a translation is to reference.

 - Papineni, Kishore, S. Roukos, T. Ward and Wei-Jing Zhu.
 “Bleu: a Method for Automatic Evaluation of Machine Translation.”
 ACL (2002).

 - Post, Matt.
 “A Call for Clarity in Reporting BLEU Scores.”
 WMT (2018).